Greginkansas/-openhab-openhab1wiki/Novelan-Heat-Pump-Binding.md

-Documentation of the Novelan (Siemens) HeatPump binding Bundle
+Documentation of the Novelan / Luxtronic HeatPump binding Bundle

 ## Introduction